 Of course, many of the reasons to buy local food require farmers near you.
 Without consumer support, small-hold farmers can struggle to produce food viably.
 However, purchasing local produce can provide the means and incentive for farmers to keep tending their land and providing fresh produce.

 Farmers have been feeling the pinch for decades.
-Increasing costs and supermarkets driving down purchase prices have forced many farms to close8.
+Increasing costs and supermarkets driving down purchase prices have forced many farms to close7.

 Further, with growing demand, they might also be able to supply their produce to local restaurants.
 And as restaurants use more local produce and more people get behind buying local, in turn, more custom will result.
-As a result, you are also helping restaurants to thrive and supporting the local economy which means more business for local farmers9.
+As a result, you are also helping restaurants to thrive and supporting the local economy8, which means more business for local farmers.

 Many have experienced the local food movement creating a real focal point for the community.